Estimator: Efficiency

-A function relates the mean squared error with the estimator bias.
+This equation relates the mean squared error with the estimator bias:

-The first term represents the mean squared error; the second term represents the square of the estimator bias; and the third term represents the variance of the sample.
+The first term represents the mean squared error; the second term represents the square of the estimator bias; and the third term represents the variance of the estimator.
 The quality of the estimator can be identified from the comparison between the variance, the square of the estimator bias, or the MSE.
 The variance of the good estimator (good efficiency) would be smaller than the variance of the bad estimator (bad efficiency).
-The square of a estimator bias with a good estimator would be smaller than the estimator bias with a bad estimator.
+The square of an estimator bias with a good estimator would be smaller than the estimator bias with a bad estimator.
 The MSE of a good estimator would be smaller than the MSE of the bad estimator.
 Suppose there are two estimator, $\widehat\theta_1$ is the good estimator and $\widehat\theta_2$ is the bad estimator.
 The above relationship can be expressed by the following formulas.

 Besides using formula to identify the efficiency of the estimator, it can also be identified through the graph.
 If an estimator is efficient, in the frequency vs. value graph, there will be a curve with high frequency at the center and low frequency on the two sides.
 For example:

 If an estimator is not efficient, the frequency vs. value graph, there will be a relatively more gentle curve.

 To put it simply, the good estimator has a narrow curve, while the bad estimator has a large curve.
 Plotting these two curves on one graph with a shared y-axis, the difference becomes more obvious.

 Among unbiased estimators, there often exists one with the lowest variance, called the minimum variance unbiased estimator (MVUE).
 In some cases an unbiased efficient estimator exists, which, in addition to having the lowest variance among unbiased estimators, satisfies the Cramér–Rao bound, which is an absolute lower bound on variance for statistics of a variable.

 Concerning such "best unbiased estimators", see also Cramér–Rao bound, Gauss–Markov theorem, Lehmann–Scheffé theorem, Rao–Blackwell theorem.